tuancaraballo/scoop-interview/README.md

 Instructions:
+   The following instructions explain how to setup a local server to test the endpoints.
+   All data is stored in memory, thus it isn't persistent.

 Prerequisites:
   -  Node 6.11 or beyond (this project was coded in node 6.11.5)
   -  Postman 2

 1- To start the local server, navigate into the folder and run the following command:
      node index.js  (if running 8.11 or beyond)